 Our program and course offerings are regularly enhanced by distinguished visiting professors, some of whom come to Notre Dame as Naughton Fellows from Irish universities in a reciprocal arrangement that sends Notre Dame faculty to Ireland.
 Other distinguished visiting senior faculty, younger scholars, graduate and postdoctoral students, writers, actors, composers, and public figures come through fellowships funded by individual Notre Dame donors, the National Endowment for the Humanities, the American Society For Eighteenth-Century Studies, the Fulbright Scholar Program, the Government of Ireland, and the Murphy Exchange program with University College Cork.

-Attracting exceptional faculty and students, splendid benefactors, major funding, and distinguished visitors, the Keough-Naughton Institute has also laid the foundations for a paradigm interdisciplinary undergraduate Irish Studies program both here and in Dublin.
+Attracting exceptional faculty and students, splendid benefactors, major funding, and distinguished visitors, the Keough-Naughton Institute has also laid the foundations for a paradigm interdisciplinary undergraduate Irish Studies program both here and in Ireland.
 It helped establish in 2004 the first Department of Irish in North America under the intellectual leadership of the late Thomas J. and Kathleen O’Donnell Professor Breandán Ó Buachalla and, some years later, the first academic major in Irish outside of Ireland.
-The Institute has also built exceptional graduate doctoral concentrations in Anthropology, English, History, and Irish.
+The Institute has also built exceptional graduate doctoral concentrations in such fields as Anthropology, English, History, and Political Science.

 Since its inception, the graduate summer IRISH Seminar in Dublin has taken on the credentialing function its originators envisioned and become the door through which all serious students of Irish Studies must pass.
 At Notre Dame, the IRISH Seminar has also become a model for how to link research and teaching in graduate studies with our international centers.
 Through the Dublin Keough Naughton Study Centre, the undergraduate international experience has become one of the most popular programs on campus.